Digit112/Web-Quiz/README.md

 A QuestionGroupProgress has the following properties:

-- `mastery-level`: The mastery level of the question in progress.
+- `ml` (mastery level): The mastery level of the question in progress.
-- `num_attempts`: The number of times this question has been attempted
+- `na` (number of attempts): The number of times this question has been attempted

 ### QuestionProgressList